jasonrivera/jasonrivera.github.io/README.md

 ## 📈 Goal

-Practice Python consistently, document my growth, and become confident in core programming concepts — one green GitHub square at a time. 💪
+Practice Python consistently, track my growth, and build confidence in the fundamentals—one green GitHub square at a time. 💪